ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/advanced.markdown

-﻿# Migration : Changes Related to IAdvancedDocumentSessionOperations
+# Migration: Changes Related to IAdvancedDocumentSessionOperations

 Changes in advanced session operations are accessible by `session.Advanced`.